D|I|B - The Perception & Reality of Plantation-like Working Conditions

 While there is job security (“no more auction block for me”) there isn’t a lot of hope.
 There’s a predestination involved that they are going to stay in the work they are in, benefitting the company greatly, but not sharing equitably with other employee groups in terms of getting a fair share for their families.
 As much as it pains me to say it, it feels pretty Antebellum.”

-Shortly after sharing his reflections with me, he decided to host a series of open forum discussions with the Black employees across his organization to hear about their experiences at the company with the intention of identifying opportunities to “right the wrongs” by not providing chances to advance through the ranks to greater levels of responsibility with higher salaries.
+Shortly after sharing his reflections with me, he decided to host a series of open forum discussions with the Black employees across his organization to hear about their experiences at the company.
+The intention was to identify opportunities to "clear the roadbloacks" brought on by not providing enough chances to advance through the ranks to greater levels of responsibility with higher salaries.